Remote Learning Day Info

 WHO MAKES THE DECISION?

-The superintendent makes the final decision to keep schools open or close school during inclement weather.
+The superintendent makes the final decision during inclement weather.
 The decision is made based on the factors mentioned above.

 WHEN IS THE DECISION MADE?